Hello, dear seniors.

 -Thomas Radovich, Admissions Counselor, SMFA

 When you have a solid draft of your essays completed, put them away for a day or two.
 Taking this time away from your writing will allow you to come back with a fresh pair of eyes.
 Before you press submit, print out your essays (so old school, I know) and read them out loud.
 This can help you check for careless typos, but also for tone and authenticity.
-If the words feel natural spoken when aloud, you have successfully written in your own voice and should feel confident hitting submit.
+If the words feel natural when spoken aloud, you have successfully written in your own voice and should feel confident hitting submit.

 -Jaime Morgen, Assistant Director of Admissions